-The subsection creates a necessary exception in favour of the despatching library: it is authorised to make a reproduction of a work.
+The subsection creates a necessary exception in favour of the dispatching library: it is authorised to make a reproduction of a work.
 However, the receiving library also makes a reproduction of the work and requires a similar exception in its favour.
 This should be provided.
-Also, the way the subsection currently reads is that it seems to place an obligation on the despatching library to ensure that the receiving library carries out the requirements of paragraph (b) and that the despatching library's right to rely on the exemption is conditional upon this being done.
+Also, the subsection appears to place an obligation on the dispatching library to ensure that the receiving library carries out the requirements of paragraph (b), and that the dispatching library's right to rely on the exception is conditional upon this being done.
 If this is the intention, it should be stated more clearly.
+What is the dispatching library's liability if the receiving library fails to carry out the requirements of paragraph (b)?